MetOffice/simulation-systems/source/WorkingPractices/reviews.rst

     provide that external viewpoint.

 .. tip::
-    The reviewer will likely leave comments all of which should be addressed by the developer.
+    The reviewer will likely leave comments, all of which should be addressed by the developer.
 The developer should **not** resolve these comments themselves, instead allowing the reviewer to resolve them when they are happy with the response.